A repeating fast radio burst source in a globular cluster: Methods

-Within the context of FRB models that invoke a young, highly magnetized neutron star (NS) powered primarily by the decay of its magnetic field, i.e. a magnetar \citep[e.g. ][]{margalit_2018_apjl, chime_2020_natur_587}, it is hard to reconcile \frb's association with an old globular cluster using the standard core-collapse supernova formation channel of magnetars.
-Instead, such a magnetar would need to have been formed via accretion-induced collapse \citep[AIC;][for a recent review]{wang_2020_raa} of a white dwarf (WD) or via merger-induced collapse (MIC) of a WD-WD, NS-WD or NS-NS binary \citep[e.g.][]{giacomazzo_2013_apjl,schwab_2016_mnras,zhong_2020_apj} as are common in globular clusters \citep{hut_1992_pasp,pooley_2003_apjl,verbunt_2003_aspc}, in particular at the core of such steller systems \citep{prager_2017_apj}.
-The most likely of the MIC-models is that of a merging WD-WD system as those dominate the cores of globular clusters \citep[][]{kremer_2021_arxiv}, while a NS-NS progenitor system is less probable \citep[][]{ye_2020_apjl}.
-In fact, \citet{ye_2019_apj} estimate that a typical globular cluster with a total mass of $\mathrm{\sim2\times10^5\,M_\odot}$ can host $10-20$ MSPs formed via AIC or MIC.
-At birth, such NSs would be extreme objects with high rotation rates and strong magnetic fields, capable or generating FRBs.
-We note that the metallicity limit ($\mathrm{log[Fe/H] > - 0.6}$) that \citet{boyles_2011_apj} set for the formation of young NSs in globular clusters is much higher than the metallicity that we estimate for \gc\ ($\mathrm{log[Fe/H] = - 1.83}$, Table~\ref{tab:gc-properties}).
-Nevertheless, non-recycled pulsars have been found towards some globular clusters \citep[][see also \citealt{hessels_2015_aska} for a review of pulsars in globular clusters]{lyne_1996_apjl,boyles_2011_apj}.
+The most likely of the MIC-models is that of a merging WD-WD system as those dominate the cores of globular clusters\citep{kremer_2021_arxiv}, while a NS-NS progenitor system is less probable \citep{ye_2020_apjl}.
+A typical globular cluster with a total mass of $\mathrm{\sim2\times10^5\,M_\odot}$ can host $10-20$ MSPs formed via AIC or MIC\citep{ye_2019_apj}.
+At birth, such NSs would be extreme objects with high rotation rates and strong magnetic fields, potentially capable or generating FRBs.
+We note that the metallicity limit ($\mathrm{log[Fe/H] > - 0.6}$) set for the formation of young NSs in globular clusters\citep{boyles_2011_apj} is much higher than the metallicity that we estimate for \gc\ ($\mathrm{log[Fe/H] = - 1.83}$, Table~\ref{tab:gc-properties}).
+Nevertheless, non-recycled pulsars have been found towards some globular clusters\citep{hessels_2015_aska, lyne_1996_apjl,boyles_2011_apj}.
 These young pulsars are formed at a comparable rate to MSPs in globular clusters, but they have much shorter active lifetimes (Myr versus Gyr).
-The lack of a persistent radio or X-ray source at the position of \frb\ is expected in an AIC/MIC scenario, as any emission generated during collapse fades away on very short time scales \citep[$<1$\,yr, ][]{margalit_2019_apj}.
-As no bright transient events are known from the direction of \gc, the age of a potential magnetar is likely at least decades.
-Similarly, no persistent radio or X-ray source would be expected if giant pulses from a recycled MSP were the origin of the FRBs detected from \frb.
-A MSP with rotation period $\mathrm{P=0.8\,ms}$, period derivative $\mathrm{\dot P=4\times10^{-18}\,s\,s^{-1}}$ (i.e. magnetic field strength $\mathrm{B=6\times10^{9}\,G}$ and characteristic age $\tau=3\times10^{5}\,$yr) would have a spin down luminosity $\mathrm{\dot E=1\times10^{39}\,erg\,s^{-1}}$, sufficient to power giant pulse emission.